Judy Chicago: A Retrospective

 Visiting \ de Young

-Judy Chicago: A Retrospective will be shown in the Herbst Exhibition Galleries at the de Young from August 28, 2021 - January 9, 2022.
-The de Young Museum is temporarily closed per state issued COVID-19 mandate.
-For the latest information on reopening, please visit deyoungmuseum.org.
+Judy Chicago: A Retrospective is shown in the Herbst Exhibition Galleries at the de Young from August 28, 2021 - January 9, 2022.
+The de Young museum is open to the public Tuesday - Sunday 9.30 am - 5.15 pm.
+More information regarding tickets can be found at deyoungmuseum.org/visit-us.

 About the Fine Arts Museums of San Francisco